 The same method used by humans to domesticate aurochs into docile cows, the grey wolf into the many breeds of dogs and produce “golden” impala – “By the stroke of a legislative pen, a list of iconic and in some cases endangered wild animals can now be manipulated as farming stock.
 What happens next is anyone’s guess,” Don Pinnock, The Daily Maverick, 16 October 2019

-This listing of “Lion” under the AIA took place in May 2019 (plus 24 specific indigenous and six non-indigenous game species, amongst others, lechwe, white and black rhinoceros, cheetah and a number of non-indigenous deer species, plus 12 game species which included black wildebeest, blue wildebeest, blue duiker, bontebok, gemsbok, impala, oribi, red hartebeest, roan, sable, springbok and tsessebe).
+This listing of “Lion” under the AIA took place in May 2019 (plus 24 specific indigenous and six non-indigenous game species, amongst others, lechwe, white and black rhinoceros, cheetah, giraffe and a number of non-indigenous deer species, plus 12 game species which included black wildebeest, blue wildebeest, blue duiker, bontebok, gemsbok, impala, oribi, red hartebeest, roan, sable, springbok and tsessebe).

 The species added to the AIA Table 7 was at the behest of Minster Senzeni Zokwana (Department of Agriculture, Forestry and Fisheries (DAFF)) as notified in Gazette 42464, 17 May 2019, Amendment to AIA, Table 7.
 However, no public consultation took place, as mandated within the AIA, Paragraph 2(2):

 “In the case of a new kind of animal or a new breed of such kind of animal to be imported into or to be bred in the Republic, the Minister shall make such declaration after considering the request, taking the international law into consideration and after considering comments received in response to an invitation by the registrar to interested persons to comment on a proposed declaration that had been published in the Gazette at least 30 days prior to such declaration”